juanparati/laralog/README.md

 ## 9. How to build Laralog

-Laralog is available as a self-executable PHAR file, however if you want to build your own custom PHAR you need the follow this steps:
+Laralog is available as a self-executable PHAR file, however if you want to build your own custom PHAR you need to follow the following steps:

 * [Download Caveman](https://github.com/Mamuph/caveman/releases) (The Mamuph Helper Tool)